Can You Rent to Own a Foreclosure Property?

 Rent to own is not in the bank’s best interest.
 The banks have properties they are trying to get off their books.
 They assign them to an asset manager, which then assigns them to realtors to sell.
 The process is very strict, in terms of how they sell it.
 Usually, it’s a cash sale.

-Should a buyer enter a foreclosure a seller’s rent to own deal
+Should a buyer rent to own a pre-foreclosure?

 If a house is in foreclosure, but it’s not owned by the bank yet, you COULD rent to own it, but you wouldn’t want to.